DrewAeg/Auto-Update-Public-IP---Name.com/README.md

 Once your public IP address is found, this application does a `NSLOOKUP` on the configured FQDN.
 If the IP address from the lookup is different from the current public IP, the application then communicates with name.com API and updates the `A` or `AAAA` record (whichever is relevant).

+Depending on your setting, this application can be run once, or forever.
+If run forever, it will check for any change to your current public IP based on the interval configured in the `configurations.py` file.

 ## TODO

 1) Configure proper logging to file or console.
 Currently uses `print()` function.